wp-plugins/wordpress-mobile-pack/readme.txt

 It includes a mobile switcher to select themes based on the type of user that is visiting the site, a selection of mobile themes, extra widgets, device adaptation and a mobile administration panel to allow users to edit the site or write new posts when out and about.

-The pack has been tested on WordPress 2.5, 2.6, and 2.7.
+The pack has been tested on WordPress 2.5.1, 2.6.5, 2.7.1 and 2.8.1.
 It has been tested on WordPress MU 2.6 in the 'plugins', rather than 'mu_plugins', mode.
-PHP 5.x is also required.
+PHP 5.x is also highly recommended, although the plugin will tolerate PHP4.x.

 Features highlights: